Zetta94/Zetta94/README.md

 # 💫 About Me:
-Software developer with over 2 years of experience in developing web and mobile applications using React, React Native, and Node.js.
+<h3>Software developer with over 2 years of experience in developing web and mobile applications using React, React Native, and Node.js.
 I have a solid understanding of various libraries and frameworks, which allows me to create efficient and scalable solutions.
-I am always looking to learn and adopt new technologies to improve my skills and deliver better products.
+I am always looking to learn and adopt new technologies to improve my skills and deliver better products.</h3>
 </br>
 <h1 align="center">⚡ Always learning<br>⚡ Always active </h1>